qulle/angular-13-dynamic-runtime-json-config/README.md

 export class MovieGalleryRoutingModule { }
 ```

-1.3 Register each route-module in its sibling module.
+1.3 Register each route-module in its sibling module
 ```typescript
 // File: app-routing.module.ts
 import { AppRoutingModule } from './app-routing.module';